Phone.com Review: Virtual Phone & Virtual Office

 Pricing and Minutes

-At $14.99 per month (no contract required) for 300 free minutes per month, it's one of the most expensive virtual phone services we reviewed.
-Even with the higher price, the service still has some strong features and you can always upgrade to get additional minutes.
+At $9.99 per month — or $8.99 per month if paid annually — for 300 free minutes per month, it's one of the cheapest virtual phone services we reviewed.
+The service definitely has some strong features and you can always upgrade to get additional minutes.
 For $27.30 you get 700 minutes, $77.00 gets you 2,200 minutes, while $85.00 ups the minutes to 2,500.
-Additional minutes cost 4.9¢ and additional virtual phone numbers cost $4.88 per month for each number.
+Additional minutes cost 3.9¢ and additional virtual phone numbers cost $4.88 per month for each number, however you can get one additional phone number for free by signing up through NextAdvisor.com.
+See the Editor's Note at the top of the review for details.

 Any complaints?
-The price.
-There are cheaper options for virtual phone services that offer similar features or the same features that Phone.com offers, like eVoice.
+Not really.
+The price is right and this month-to-month service is a solid choice for your virtual phone needs.
 The sign-up process felt clumsy, but it was all smooth sailing after that.
-Phone.com offers strong features that can help you grow your business, as long as you're willing to pay the high prices.
+Phone.com offers strong features that can help you grow your business.
 Additionally, the first month of regular service is free (though you'll pay for any additional minutes you use over your allotment) so it won't cost you anything to decide if you like the service.

 NextAdvisor Blog Headlines